 Basho recommends that you run no fewer than 5 data servers in a cluster.
 This means that Riak can be overkill for small databases.
 If you're not already sure that you will need a distributed database, there's a good chance that you won't need Riak.

-Nonetheless, if explosive growth is a possibility, you are always highly advised to prepare for that in advance.
+If explosive growth is a possibility, however, you are always highly advised to prepare for that in advance.
 Scaling at Internet speeds is sometimes compared to overhauling an airplane mid-flight.
 If you feel that such a transition might be necessary in the future, then you might want to consider Riak.

 How Does a Riak Cluster Work?